pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 For ``pyjanitor``, ideal examples should demonstrate both the functional and the method chaining usages of the function.

-Each usage example should consist of a short text description and a code block (marked by the `.. code-block:: python` `reST directive <http://docutils.sourceforge.net/docs/ref/rst/directives.html#code>`_).
+Each usage example should have a short text description and a code block (marked by the `.. code-block:: python` `reST directive <http://docutils.sourceforge.net/docs/ref/rst/directives.html#code>`_).
 The text description, the `.. code-block:: python` directive, and the content of the code block must be separated by